 In this situation, you could consider signing up for a secured credit card.
 Unlike a traditional credit card, you’ll make a deposit to the creditor, equal to the amount of your line of credit.
 So if you make a $500 deposit, you can charge up to $500 on your secured card.

 Another quick way to fix bad credit is to get added as an authorized user on someone else’s credit card.
 This is especially helpful if you don’t have a long history of loans or credit cards.

 Can you get negative items removed to rebuild credit quickly?

 They have 30 days to respond proving the information is accurate, whether it be an amount owed or a late payment.
 If you don’t hear from them within that timeframe, you might actually get it removed on the technicality that they did not respond within the required period.

 If this sounds too complicated or like a lot of work, you might want to try hiring a credit repair company, especially if you have more than a few items to get rid of.
-A good company will have legal staff on hand to analyze your credit report and strategically pick which items to dispute.
+A good company will have legal staff on hand to analyze your credit reports and strategically pick which items to dispute.